OpenMoonRay/openmoonray-docs/docs/scene-classes/maps/NoiseWorleyMap.md

         default: [ 1, 1, 1 ]

-        <p class="jekyll-theme-minimal scene-class-attr-comment">The interpolated color value at distance equals one</p>
+        <p class="scene-class-attr-comment">The interpolated color value at distance equals one</p>

     </p>